tarasuan/dat-chapter-2/README.md

+Data Science second class session
+This module consists of additional python programming practice, fundamentals using numpy and pandas.
-Only contains soution to #9 of numpy practice, all others were done in-line at the command line.
+This contains solution to #9, all others were done in-line at the command line during class.